 -- Demand Power Moding is only applicable when configured ON.
 If not a configuration item to configure ON then consider not supported and Demand_PwrModing signal will not keep the bus awake.
 Demand Power Moding no longer applies.
 If already in the code for legacy modules it can remain in there but new modules shall not include it in their code.

+-- For the APIM PDC (Phoenix Domain Controller) the System Master and Cluster are the same module so both those requirements apply to APIM PDC

 PWRMAN-FUN-REQ-014467/A-Power Mode Transition Timing (TcSE ROIN-267994-1)